LINEZOLID- linezolid injection, solution

 Physical incompatibilities resulted when Linezolid Injection was combined with the following drugs during simulated Y-site administration: amphotericin B, chlorpromazine HCl, diazepam, pentamidine isothionate, erythromycin lactobionate, phenytoin sodium, and trimethoprim-sulfamethoxazole.
 Additionally, chemical incompatibility resulted when Linezolid Injection was combined with ceftriaxone sodium.

-Linezolid Injection: 300 mL (600 mg linezolid) single-use, ready-to-use flexible plastic VisIV™ containers in a foil laminate overwrap.
+Linezolid Injection: 600 mg linezolid in 300 mL (2 mg/mL) single-use, ready-to-use flexible plastic VisIV™ containers in a foil laminate overwrap.

 Linezolid Injection is contraindicated for use in patients who have known hypersensitivity to linezolid or any of the other product components.